-After 30 minutes or so of driving along stony tracks we reached her location but things just didn’t feel right to me.
+After 30 minutes or so of driving along stony tracks, we reached her location but things just didn’t feel right to me.
 We waited a short time but didn’t even hear the now familiar call of the Fiery-necked Nightjar.
 Our guide was keen to find some other wildlife but my heart was set on finding the Pennant-winged Nightjar having come this far and waited so long.
-I explained that I felt the best place to go was up a particular track which is off limits at all times of day.
+I explained that I felt the best place to go was up a particular track which is off limits at all times of the day.
+It was nothing more than a hunch.
 I assumed that someone in her position would be allowed to do this, and off we headed to that location.

 The only solution was to turn the truck around so I jumped out and set about trying to shift some rocks and boulders.
 Having spent more than a week driving around the Kruger and seeing lions, leopards, elephants, etc, I suddenly felt very vulnerable out on foot in the dark.
 Despite my having a careful scan for predators before jumping from the truck I still managed to spook a couple of Burchell’s Zebra that I hadn’t even noticed were nearby.
-This wasn’t turning out the way I’d hoped for for so long!
-After significant amounts of moving rocks and micro-movements of the truck back and forth we managed to get it facing in the direction we’d come from.
+This wasn’t turning out the way I’d hoped for so long!
+After significant amounts of moving rocks and micro-movements of the truck back and forth, we managed to get it facing in the direction we’d come from.
 Covered in red dust, I jumped back into the truck and after moving slightly back down the track I suggested we stop.
 In a moment of sheer optimism (and frankly not knowing what else to do next) I suggested we kill the engine, leave the headlights on and scan with the spotlights.
-I’ve spent enough time working with European Nightjar in England to know that a little light can often be all it takes to get their attention, but our powerful spotlights coupled with the headlights were probably taking the idea a bit far.
-Nevertheless…
+I’ve spent enough time with European Nightjar in England to know that they are inquisitive birds, and it often doesn’t take much for their attention to be aroused.

 It transpired that our driver/guide did not have permission to drive along that track.
 On realising my enthusiasm for this bird she too had become keen to see for herself what the fuss was about and was keen to help try to make it happen.
 I’m particularly grateful to her for taking that risk with us, and would never have asked her to do so if she’d made it known in advance that she was acting outside of her authority.
-I’m very happy that she didn’t do that though!
+In retrospect, I’m very happy that she kept this information to herself!

 The following day we met her again.
 My original plan was to make sure that we didn’t have to rely on the one evening to get a sighting, so we’d already booked a driver for the second (and third) evening.
 Not wanting her to risk her job or everyone’s safety for a second night, I suggested we didn’t bother with the nightjar and instead looked for other things.
+The previous night was already more than I’d hoped for.
 She surprised me when she said that she realised that “it’s all about the Pennant-winged”, and that she’d been in touch with the authorities that afternoon and gained permission to drive that track, legitimately this time.
 She might not have known about Pennant-winged Nightjars or how/where to find them, but she was a star.
 How could I refuse…